 AA and Al-Anon

-Both AA and Al-Anon have weekly meetings in the local community.
+We have an AA meeting on campus weekly and both AA and Al-Anon have weekly meetings in the local community.
 Students who wish to participate in AA, Al-Anon, ACOA, or NA networks in the area will find a full listing of off-campus meetings in the Health Center offices.

 Health Insurance Plan